reallyyy/fast_block_button_twitter/IMPLEMENTATION_NOTES.md

 **Proposed Improvements:**
 - Wrap DOM operations in try-catch blocks
-- Add logging for debugging (optional, can be disabled in production)
+- Add error recovery mechanisms
 - Graceful degradation when elements are not found
-- Retry logic for failed DOM queries
+- Retry logic for failed DOM queries with exponential backoff

 ---